JNPRAutomate/unicast2multicast-translator/README.md

 The default configuration should suffice for most use cases, so simply do:
 ```
 $ python3 translator.py
-Press enter to terminate the translator...
+Press CTRL+C to stop translator
 read timeout: nothing to be translated this iteration
 read timeout: nothing to be translated this iteration
 ...
 Multicast address (232.74.37.48, 9002) allocated for ('66.129.239.15', 31380).
 Added amt://162.250.138.11@232.74.37.48:9002 to the Multicast Menu (email=lenny@juniper.net; description=Translated stream originating from 66.129.239.15).
 ```
-Once the translator is running, you can terminate it by pressing enter.
-The translator will report a read timeout at periodic intervals (currently set to 5 seconds) as long as it is not receiving any unicast packets for translation.
+Once the translator is running, you can terminate it by pressing CTRL+C. The translator will report a read timeout at periodic intervals (currently set to 5 seconds) as long as it is not receiving any unicast packets for translation.
 This is *not* an error, but rather an indication that the translator is alive and well and simply waiting for clients to start sending unicast packets to the translator.